 - Enhancing domestic consumption to help in price stability

 - Labour and social security reforms to enhance productivity and cost competitiveness

 - To crystalize in unambiguous terms the role of the Government, International Coffee Organization, Coffee Board, trade exchanges, and traders to ensure reasonable returns to small growers and their effective participation in the markets.

 - Vertical integration of small producers on lines of AMUL Dairy & Gujarat Milk Marketing Federation in Gujarat to enhance value for the primary producers

 - Optimum utilization of services currently offered by the Coffee Board viz. research, extension, development, quality up-gradation, economic & market intelligence, internal & external promotion of coffee marketing and labor welfare to create visible impact on coffee farmers’ economy

 - Price discovery is primarily through comparison with respect to International markets and planters are expected to be aware of such information through media and ICT related interventions like online trading platforms.
 However, farmers’ participation in auctions (online) and futures trade as planters is extremely low.
-While at one level planters are not adequately exposed to price movements through forward sale contracts, they feel that farm gate sale would provide them with spot price.
-This necessitates creating awareness among farmers about the pros and cons of futures markets that should help small growers to take informed decision that can benefit them.
+While at one level planters are not adequately exposed to price movements through forwarding sale contracts, they feel that farm gate sales would provide them with spot price.
+This necessitates creating awareness among farmers about the pros and cons of futures markets that should help small growers to make informed decisions that can benefit them.